Windows 11 format drive / Image: Mauro Huculak

 Format drive without partition

-If the drive doesn’t have a partition, use the steps:
+If the drive doesn’t have a partition, follow these steps:

 1. Open Start.